 The first thing a member should consider about car insurance averages is that each state has its own requirements for how much coverage a driver must hold.

-Here’s an instance, A member’s state might require only a low limit of liability insurance, or it might require several coverages such as liability, no-fault (personal injury protection), and uninsured motorist.
+Here’s an instance, A member’s state might require only a low limit of liability insurance, or it might require several coverage such as liability, no-fault (personal injury protection), and uninsured motorist.

 The differences in state requirements for car insurance policies means that average rates will vary from state to state.
 The average rate in a member ’s state could be significantly higher than the national average if his/her state has stringent car insurance requirements.